telerik/blazor-docs/components/grid/selection/overview.md

 To respond to the user action of selecting a new cell use the [`SelectedCellsChanged` event]({%slug components/grid/selection/cells%}#selectedcellschanged).

-Note that both binding to the property and using its event cannot be used at the same time, as Blazor only allows one.
-This means that if you want to use the `SelectedItemsChanged` event, you need to use one-way binding for the `SelectedItems` property.
-Otherwise, you can use two-way binding for the `SelectedItems` property without the `SelectedItemsChanged` event.
-The same applies for the `SelectedCells` and the `SelectedCellsChanged`.
+> Both binding to the property and using its event cannot be used at the same time as Blazor allows only one.
+To use the `SelectedItemsChanged` event, utilize one-way binding for the `SelectedItems` property.
+Otherwise, use two-way binding for the `SelectedItems` property without the `SelectedItemsChanged` event.
+The same applies to the `SelectedCells` and the `SelectedCellsChanged`.

 ## Selection and Other Grid Features